 Many of the student drafts were incorporated into the final profiles of “Mapping Peace Education” which were further developed by country experts.
 The project will eventually document peace education efforts in every country around the world, with 20-30 country profiles added annually.

 Caelan Johnston (C’22), who supports Mapping Peace Education as a youth researcher for the Global Campaign for Peace Education, says that the initiative “provides a wide breadth of data on peace education efforts around the world for researchers, educators, organizers and anyone who is interested in peace education.”

 “The Mapping Peace Education project provides invaluable data to further deepen awareness of peace education efforts globally,” Johnston continues.

-Country profiles provide an overview and analysis of circumstances of violence, conflict, and injustice; significant peace education efforts; legislative initiatives supportive of peace education; country efforts in support the achievement of UN Sustainable Development Goal 4.7, target 4.7.1; a directory of organizations pursuing peace education; and a curation of peer reviewed research.
+Country profiles provide an overview and analysis of circumstances of violence, conflict, and injustice; significant peace education efforts; legislative initiatives supportive of peace education; country efforts in support the achievement of UN Sustainable Development Goal 4.7, target 4.7.1; a directory of organizations pursuing peace education; and curation of peer-reviewed research.

 “Mapping Peace Education” is a global research effort supported by partner organizations specializing in peace education.
 Partner organizations identify researchers from within their networks, assist with the maintenance and biennial review of existing profiles, and serve as advisors, researchers and contributors for annual reports.